-In this funding arrangement, a lender provides a sum of money to the borrower to be repaid over a set amount of time, usually much quicker than a conventional loan.
-Qualification is easier than an SBA loan, but interest rates are higher and may be fixed or varied.
-When investigating funding options for how to start a trucking company, this type of loan arrangement is not suitable for long-term planning.
+In this funding arrangement, a lender provides a sum of money to the borrower to be repaid over time, usually much quicker than a conventional loan.
+Qualification is more straightforward than an SBA loan, but interest rates are higher and may be fixed or varied.
+When investigating funding options for how to start a trucking company, this type of loan arrangement is unsuitable for long-term planning.

 Commercial truck financing

 Freight factoring is a hugely popular funding source for trucking companies in any stage of development.
 It is an alternative form of financing used to accelerate cash flow and provide constant access to working capital.
 By selling accounts receivable invoices at a discount in exchange for immediate payment, truck company owners have a steady source of cash to support operational costs, pay bills, drivers’ payroll, and taxes when due.
-Each invoice factored becomes collateral for funds advanced, thereby eliminating the risk of losing higher valued assets, as could be the case when a company defaults on a bank loan.
+Each invoice factored becomes collateral for advanced funds, eliminating the risk of losing higher-valued assets, as could be the case when a company defaults on a bank loan.

 7. Stay compliant

 Freight transportation is a heavily regulated industry.
 Complying with safety and government regulations is paramount for continued operations.
-Stay up to date with time-sensitive filing requirements, ranging from IFTA’s quarterly tax returns to multi-year renewals for CDLs.
+Stay current with time-sensitive filing requirements, ranging from IFTA’s quarterly tax returns to multi-year renewals for CDLs.
 Failure to keep up with these requirements can result in loss of good standing or significant penalties.
 A registered FMCSA filer can help you stay up to date.

 8. Establish a fleet management process

 Part of learning how to start a trucking company is knowing how to manage vehicle maintenance, regulatory and safety compliance, fuel management, and driver supervision.
 Managing these items becomes more challenging as your company grows and more trucks are added to build your fleet.
 Streamline your fleet administration by using fleet management software.
-To best manage fuel costs and fuel reporting, use eCapital’s cost-saving fuel card program.
-The program provides:
+Use eCapital’s cost-saving fuel card program to best manage fuel costs and fuel reporting.
+The program provides the following: